Four magpies huddle,

 the opposite of whale.

-“Whales” is now available in Hawaii Pacific Review .
-It will be included in Lisa's next collection of poetry due out later this year with Arlen House.
+“Whales” is available in Hawaii Pacific Review .
+It is included in Lisa's new collection of poetry Interrogation of Morning.

 We sang Amazing Grace